The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Field sources are deteced without matching confirmations

-The asymmetry between the fermionic field source (the electron E) and its emitted/absorbed fields (the photon lines) is again evident here in that it is an electron propagator that connects to two interaction vertices.
-This allows the electron E to be indirectly actualized via its interaction with the electromagnetic field.
-(The doubled photon lines indicate that a CW is generated.)
-Thus, upon detection of the emitted photon by D, the electron E is actualized without ever having generated its own confirmation.\footnote{The electron propagator is still summed over all possible spacetime locations, as in the usual Feynman diagram calculation.
-But now we have a reason for the pole in the Feynman electron propagator: it represents the real, as opposed to virtual, electron resulting from an actualized transaction in which real negative charge is transferred from the emitting bound state (cathode) to the receiving bound state (e.g., a conduction band) by way of the actualized incoming and outgoing photons.)}
+The asymmetry between the fermionic field source (the electron E) and its emitted/absorbed fields (the photon lines) is evident here in that it is an electron propagator that connects the two interaction vertices.\footnote{For real processes of ionization (liberation of an electron for use in an experiment) and radiative recombination, we have a real, on-shell electron, corresponding to the pole in the Feynman propagator; see \cite{Davies}, 1972.} This allows the electron E to be indirectly actualized via its interaction with the electromagnetic field.
+Thus, upon detection of the emitted photon by D, the electron E is actualized without having generated its own confirmation.
+Instead, it has acted as an emitter in a photon transaction, and has been actualized as the site of an emission event.
+The doubled photon lines indicate that a photon CW is generated at each end of the process: the electron acts as an absorber in its initial liberation from a bound state, and then as an emitter in its final detection via radiative recombination.\footnote{In between, the liberated electron can be subject to unitary interactions which place it in a superposition of leftward and rightward momentum states.
+But since neither of these require a matching `electron confirmation' for their detection, there is no problem.}